kkipngenokoech/Hybrid-EEGNET-CharRNN-predictor/README.md

 5. **Frequency Masking**: Random sections of the frequency spectrum are masked out, forcing the model to focus on the remaining relevant frequencies and simulating missing or corrupted frequency data.
 6. **Time Masking**: Random time segments in the EEG signal are masked, which simulates missing or corrupted time-domain data, ensuring the model can handle incomplete signals.

+ time masking was the most effective augmentation technique for improving the model’s performance in the context of SSVEP spellers, while the other techniques had limited impact.